Paul Brinegar: Early years

-Brinegar was born in 1917 in Tucumcari in eastern New Mexico, the first child of Louise (née McElroy) and Paul A. Brinegar, Sr., who was a farmer.
+Brinegar was born in 1917 in Tucumcari in eastern New Mexico, the first child of Louise (née McElroy) and Paul A. Brinegar Sr., who was a farmer.
 His family relocated several times during his childhood, first moving to Alamogordo, then to Las Cruces, and finally to Santa Fe.
 In Santa Fe, Brinegar became interested in acting, performing in stage productions at his local high school.

 After his graduation in 1935, Brinegar left Santa Fe to attend Pasadena Junior College in California.
 There, he studied drama, literature, and art.
 According to the United States Census of 1940, he was back in Santa Fe by May of that year, living with his parents and his two younger brothers, Warren and Robert.

 The 1940 census also identifies him at that time as an independent "writer" and his father then as a freelancing "general short-hand reporter".
-Soon thereafter, young Brinegar joined the United States Navy to serve four years during World War II as a chief radio operator in the South Pacific.
+Soon thereafter, young Brinegar joined the United States Navy to serve four years during World War II as a Chief Radioman in the South Pacific.
 After the war, he returned to California, where he applied his military training and experience to earn a living in the Los Angeles area as a radio repairman.
 He also resumed his pursuit of an acting career in his spare time, playing bit parts in movies.